Ready to flex spend?

 - Mercer's projected 2020 FSA contribution limits are here

 - Speaking to millennials at open enrollment

 - It's never too early to map out your open enrollment

 - How I've handled career transitions and insurance options

 - I'm young and healthy … why would I want an FSA?

 - Can I make mid-year changes to my FSA?

 Unlike an FSA where money is forfeited at year end if not used, HSA money rolls over from year to year.
 The money in your HSA is yours to keep and use as you wish.
 Even if you no longer have HSA-eligible HDHP coverage, you may still continue to keep and spend down your HSA.

-Luckily, FSAstore.com/HSAstore.com is here to help you navigate the alphabet soup of consumer-directed spending/savings accounts to find the plan that works for your needs.
-Here are 4 of the most common offerings:
+Luckily, FSAstore.com/HSAstore.com is here to help you navigate the confusion of consumer-directed spending/savings accounts to find the plan that works for your needs.
+Here are four of the most common offerings:

 |Plan Year||Most often 1 year.
 In limited circumstances, there may be a short plan year.|